 Nonalcoholic fatty liver disease

 Nonalcoholic fatty liver disease is a buildup of extra fat in the liver cells.
 While it is normal for the liver to contain some fat, levels more than five to 10 percent of the liver’s weight is classified as fatty liver.
-Up to 25 percent of Americans are affected by this condition.

 This condition typically occurs in people who are overweight, obese or have diabetes, high cholesterol or high triglycerides.
 Poor eating habits or rapid weight loss can also lead to nonalcoholic fatty liver disease.